What is tyre speed rating?

 If you fit tyres with a speed rating lower than the manufacturer recommends, your insurer may not pay out in the event of a claim.

 Your tyre's speed rating will be stamped on the tyre's sidewall.
-It usually comes at the end, after the load rating.
+The speed rating on tyres usually comes at the end, after the load rating.

 For example, 205/55 R16 91W denotes a "W" speed rating, which means the tyre can handle speeds of up to 168mph (assuming it is not overloaded).

-Note that speed ratings are listed in kmph, not mph.
-UK tyre speed ratings are based on European Union-wide limits, and mainland Europe measures speed in kmph.
+Note that speed ratings in the UK are listed in kmph, not mph.
+This is because UK tyre speed ratings are based on European Union-wide limits, and mainland Europe measures speed in kmph.

 After the speed rating there may be other numbers or letters, such as XL to denote extra large.